hwstar/9-Valve-Sprinkler-Controller/README.md

 ### Real Time Clock Jumper and Battery

 J302 on the board can be in one of 2 positions.
 In position 1-2, the battery is connected to the DS1307 clock.
 In position 2-3 The DS1307 battery input is grounded.
 The board is shipped with the jumper in positions 2-3.
-To fully utilize the DS1307, a CR927 battery (not-supplied) must be inserted, and the the jumper must be moved to positions 1-2.
+To fully utilize the DS1307, a CR927 battery (not supplied) must be inserted, and the the jumper must be moved to positions 1-2.
 If the real time clock battery back feature isn't going to be used, the jumper should remain in positions 2-3.

 Note: If the jumper is removed or missing, the battery input to the DS1307 will be left floating, and the DS1307 may not be able to be properly accessed via the software.